 In the event that you're having trouble coming up with filler data yourself, you can always look at the official Airtable templates in the template gallery for some inspiration.

 Describe, describe, describe

 A person coming across your base while browsing Universe won't have the same context that you do when it comes to understanding your own base.
-That's why it's absolutely critical to provide as much context as possible in your base description, table descriptions, and field descriptions.
+That's why it's absolutely critical to provide as much context as possible in your base guide, table descriptions, and field descriptions.
 Of course, you don't have to label every single field or every single table—but the more you write, the easier it'll be for viewers to understand your base, and the more useful it will be for them.